History

 Lunar came up with the first patches for DebianPts:dpkg during August 2013.
 This enabled DebianPts:hello to build reproducibly.
 The first large scale rebuild was performed soon after by David Suárez, with variations on time and build path.
 24% of 5240 source packages were identified as reproducible.
 The first version of a “smart” comparison script was written to help reviewing differences.

-made before the presentation in the distro devroom at
+was made before the presentation in the distro devroom at FOSDEM’14.

-used a slightly different approach regarding build paths and had binutils
+It used a slightly different approach regarding build paths and had

-reproducible.
-A result applauded by the FOSDEM crowd.
+packages were found reproducible.
+A result applauded by the FOSDEM

 The presentation sparked interest and woke up the mailing-list created some months ago.
 Tomasz Buchert wrote a lintian check for gzip files.
 Stéphane Glondu worked on sorting logs and experimenting with alternatives for build path issues.